Cutaneous larva migrans

 Cutaneous larva migrans (abbreviated CLM) is a skin disease in humans, caused by the larvae of various nematode parasites of the hookworm family (Ancylostomatidae).
 The parasites live in the intestines of dogs, cats, and wild animals; they should not be confused with other members of the hookworm family for which humans are definitive hosts, namely Ancylostoma duodenale and Necator americanus.

-Colloquially called creeping eruption due to its presentation, the disease is also somewhat ambiguously known as "ground itch" or (in some parts of the southern United States) "sandworms", as the larvae like to live in sandy soil.
+Colloquially named creeping eruption due to its presentation, the disease is also somewhat ambiguously known as ground itch or (in some parts of the southern United States) sandworms, as the larvae like to live in sandy soil.
 Another vernacular name is plumber's itch.
 The medical term CLM literally means "wandering larvae in the skin".

 Symptoms and signs

 The infection causes a red, intensely pruritic (itchy) eruption and may look like twirling lesions.
 The itching can become very painful and if scratched may allow a secondary bacterial infection to develop.
 Cutaneous larva migrans usually heals spontaneously over weeks to months and has been known to last as long as one year.
 However the severity of the symptoms usually causes those infected to seek medical treatment before spontaneous resolution occurs.
 After proper treatment, migration of the larvae within the skin is halted and relief of the associated itching can occur in less than 48 hours (reported for thiabendazole).

 This is separate from the similar cutaneous larva currens which is caused by Strongyloides.
 Larva currens is also a cause of migratory pruritic eruptions but is marked by 1) migratory speed on the order of inches per hour 2) perianal involvement due to autoinfection from stool and 3) a wide band of urticaria.